happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 The concept of "Continuous Integration and Continuous Deployment" (CI/CD) has slightly different meanings depending on who you ask.
-For this article, let's assume we mean "automatic testing and deployment based on codebase version control state."
+For this article, let's assume we mean "automatic testing and deployment based on state."
+For many, that automatic testing and deployment is done through GitHub Actions and that state is what code has been pushed to the `main` branch.

-Anecdotally, I've noticed more and more companies and projects move away from "manual" deployments to CI/CD in the past 10 to 15 years, probably because the tools we use to set up these deployment pipelines have become cheaper and easier to manage.
-But just like any hammer, you have to make sure you are using it on actual nails.

-CI/CD is good for consistent, pre-tested, leisurely deployments.
-CI/CD is often configured very poorly for speed and emergency scenarios.
-But you don't always have to trade one for the other.

 A typical CI/CD pipeline looks like this: